d3x0r/STFRPhysics/whitepaper.md

 ```

 One might note that multiplications for this are highly parallel, and the resulting basis matrix is nearly cheaper than rotating an arbitrary point; however
-applying the matrix to every point afterward manually increases the amount of calculations to greater than just applying the rotation to a point, especially with
+applying the matrix to every point afterward manually increases the amount of calculations to greater than applying the rotation to a point, especially with
 the `sin()` and `cos()` precomputed.

 __Figure N__